techtwig/open-source-project-template/README.md

 ## Consulting

-With official support, you can get expert help straight from Tech Twig core team.
+With official support, you can get expert help straight from Tech Twig's core team.
 We provide dedicated technical support, migration strategies, advice on best practices (and design decisions), PR reviews, and team augmentation.
 Read more about [support here](https://techtwig.github.io).

 ## Support

-Demo project is an MIT-licensed open source project.
+Demo project is an MIT-licensed open-source project.
 It can grow thanks to the support from the amazing backers.
 If you'd like to join them, please [read more here](CONTRIBUTING).

 ## Backers